 The independent auditors continue to operate procedures to safeguard against the possibility that the auditors’ objectivity and independence could be compromised.
 This includes the use of quality review partners, use of a technical review board (where appropriate) and annual independence procedures, including confirmations by all staff.
 The auditors report to the Audit Committee on matters including independence and non-audit fees on an annual basis.
 In addition, the role of the audit partner is rotated on a periodic basis.
 The Audit Committee reviews and monitors the external auditors’ independence and objectivity and the effectiveness of the audit process, taking into consideration relevant UK professional and regulatory requirements.

 The Audit Committee is advised of and approves all non audit services provided by the Company’s auditor.
 As part of this approval process, the Audit Committee ensures that the provision of non audit services will not impact the auditors’ objectivity and independence.
 It reports to the Board as necessary, identifying matters in respect of which it considers that action or improvement is needed, making recommendations as to the steps to be taken.

-The Nomination Committee presently comprises all of the independent non-Executive Directors and the Company Chairman, who is Chairman of the Nomination Committee.
+The Nomination Committee presently comprises Stuart Henderson, Dr. Heather Preston, Dr. Andrew Heath and the Company Chairman, who is Chairman of the Nomination Committee.
 The Nomination Committee evaluates the balance of skills, knowledge and experience on the Board and, in the light of this evaluation, determines the role and capabilities required for particular appointments.